nominetresearch/microbit-networking-book-python/acknowledgements/acknowledgements.md

 !!! hint "Definition 5: _Sequence number_"
 	A sequence number is a number chosen by the sender, and included in the packet header.
-When the receiver sends an ACK, it includes the next sequence number to tell the sender that it received the previous packet, and is ready for the next one.
+When the receiver sends an ACK, it contains the next sequence number to tell the sender that it received the previous packet, and is ready for the next one.

 For example, when the sender sends “Hello, 0”, this is a “Hello” message with a sequence number 0.
 On receiving this packet, the receiver will